 How the Math Placement Test works

-It is recommended that you allow approximately two hours to complete the test The test is not timed, so you may take as long as you need.
+It is recommended that you allow approximately two hours to complete the test.
+The test is not timed, so you may take as long as you need.

 Preparing for the Math Placement Test

 Here are a few recommended resources to aid you in studying for your math placement exam.
 These resources are not affiliated with the University of Washington, but have been found to be helpful to students in the past.
 Please feel free to use what works best for you.
+Information about what concepts to study for the New Generation Accuplacer Test.

 Practice Questions (free)